 One of the exciting events in a track and field sports is a relay race.
 Members of a team one after the other complete a part of the racecourse and pass a baton to the other team member.
 The other team members do the same until the baton reaches the ultimate team member who races towards the finish line to finish the race.
 Although the performance of a team member is limited to the part of the racecourse he is expected to run, the outcome of the race is dependent on how the team performs as a unit.
 Well, most corporates today follow a similar business model – only one company deals with the ultimate customers, however, there is a chain of group companies who are actually manufacturing the product, and passing it to the other, each company playing its role.
-Such transactions are covered by Transfer Pricing and one of the widely used method of measuring the arm’s length price – Cost Plus Method, is devised on the same understanding.
+Such transactions are covered by International Transfer Pricing and one of the widely used method of measuring the arm’s length price – Cost Plus Method, is devised on the same understanding.

 Key Terms Used

 Before we explain the method, let’s understand a few important terms used in our discussion ahead: